-a.
-Within the Mixed Use - Moody Centre Area
+(a) Within the Mixed Use - Moody Centre Area

 Where they occur within the Mixed Use - Moody Centre Area, Community/Public Use facilities should follow, by and large, the relevant guidelines for commercial buildings.
-Exceptions or changes to certain historic commercial guidelines may be acceptable in the case of certain largescale institutional uses.
+Exceptions or changes to certain historic commercial guidelines may be acceptable in the case of certain large-scale institutional uses.

-b.
-Within the Heritage Character Area
+(b) Within the Heritage Character Area

-Where they occur within the Heritage Character Area, but outside of the Heritage Conservation Area, Community/ Public Use facilities should follow the guidelines applicable to multi-residential development within the Heritage Character Area.
+Where they occur within the Heritage Character Area, but outside of the Heritage Conservation Area, Community/Public Use facilities should follow the guidelines applicable to multi-family development within the Heritage Character Area.

-a.
-Parking Areas
+(a) Parking Areas